davescroggs/RKoolAid/Tutorials/why_r_tidyverse.md

 # Why Tidyverse?

--   There’s a function(s) or package for everything
+-   Function(s) or package for everything
+-   Tools designed for efficient EDA
+-   Functions describe their actions
+-   Provide a consistent format for organisations to build on

+### Tidyverse packages

+These packages and functions are well maintained, open source, and under continual improvement.

     -   dplyr: data manipulation